-A master lease agreement provides an avenue to invest in commercial real estate without tens of thousands in the bank for a down payment or millions in net worth.
-These agreements allow a lessee to rent a property and sublease it for profit.
+A master leasing agreement provides an avenue to invest in commercial real estate without tens of thousands in the bank for a down payment or millions in net worth.
+These agreements allow a lessee to rent a property, purchase the property and sublease it for profit.
 Essentially, master lease agreements allow a lessee to act as a proxy owner.

 The lessee is also held liable for the property taxes, utility bills, insurance and maintenance expenses.
 But this means they’re entitled to the property’s income revenue, tax benefits and increase in value.
 The catch?
 The legal title doesn’t change hands.
 Instead, the lessee holds equitable title for the duration of the lease.

 In real estate law, equitable title refers to an individual’s right to enjoy the financial benefits while leasing the property.
 However, equitable title is not “true” ownership and the lessee is not entitled to many of the owner’s legal property rights.

 Legal title refers to the actual ownership of the property.
 The legal title includes all the property rights, such as easement, development, possession and other rights.

 The difference between equitable title and legal title is more complex than this brief explanation.
 But here’s an article that dives deep into the topic.

 The lessee is entitled to any of the property’s revenue (after their monthly rent), any future equity, tax benefits and the day-to-day management.
 As the net operating income (NOI) increases, so too does the lessee’s revenue.
 In addition, if an option to buy has been included in the agreement, at the time of sale, any increased property value becomes the lessees.